 As the son of a long-time researcher in the field, Scott is fueled by a personal connection to the project of spreading FASD education, awareness and support.

 Away from his laptop, Scott enjoys working on and driving his classic Mini (mostly working on) or delving into a good book.

 Joanna Buckard is a specialist FASD trainer and Health and Social Care Lecturer, who has recently completed an award-winning project for her Masters in Developmental Psychology focusing on how FASD is managed in the UK Criminal Justice System.
 Jo has been working within the FASD field for 17 years and within the health, social and education sector for 25 years.
 She founded Red Balloon Training in 2008 to deliver specialist FASD training and consultancy to health, social care and education professionals and has delivered bespoke training and consultancy throughout the UK and Channel Islands.
-Joanna joined the staff in 2020 and has been consulting on National FASD projects over the last 13 years including speaking at conferences, delivering training, writing e-learning courses, and other materials for Midwives, GPs, Social Care Workers and other practitioners.
+Joanna joined the National FASD staff in 2020 and has been consulting on National FASD projects over the last 14 years including speaking at conferences, delivering training, writing e-learning courses, and other materials for Midwives, GPs, Social Care Workers and other practitioners.
 She has taken part in and consulted on a range of films and other projects.
 Joanna has presented research on FASD nationally and internationally and has also spoken in Parliament as part of the APPG on FASD.
 She has been on the steering group for a cutting-edge FASD parenting course.
 Joanna has delivered all the training for the Preventing Alcohol-Exposed Pregnancies project for GMHSCP.
 Joanna regularly appears in the media, including BBC, Sky and other major outlets and her work has been published in book chapters.